INSPIRE-MIF/2017.2/GeoJSON/specification.md

 This section describes which common rules have to be applied for this encoding.

-* `GEN-REQ-01`: The character encoding of all data encoding in GeoJSON shall be UTF-8.
+* `GEOJSON-REQ-01`: The character encoding of all data encoding in GeoJSON shall be UTF-8.
-* `GEN-REQ-02`: As per the requirements of the GeoJSON - IETF RFC 7946 specification, the default CRS for any data set delivered in this encoding shall be the World Geodetic System 1984 ([CRS 84] TODO(http://www.opengis.net/def/crs/OGC/1.3/CRS84)), unless there is prior arrangement.
+* `GEOJSON-REQ-02`: As per the requirements of the GeoJSON - IETF RFC 7946 specification, the default CRS for any data set delivered in this encoding shall be the World Geodetic System 1984 ([CRS 84](http://www.opengis.net/def/crs/OGC/1.3/CRS84)), unless there is prior arrangement.

-Note: INSPIRE compliance requires ETRS89, TODO use a model transformation rule instead which "simplifies" ETRS89 to CRS84?
-Can assume equivalence....

-TODO Add a recommendation to include the CRS member if it is not CRS84.
+* `GEOJSON-REQ-03`: As INSPIRE mandates the use of the European Terrestrial Reference System 1989  (ETRS89, see [Requirement 1](https://inspire.ec.europa.eu/reports/ImplementingRules/DataSpecifications/INSPIRE_Specification_CRS_v2.0.pdf)) for the areas within the geographical scope of ETRS89 and both CRS84 and ETRS89 use the GRS 80 ellipsoid (although with minor enhancements), we shall assume CRS 84 to be equivalent to ETRS89.
+If, for any dataset, this assumption would be problematic, then GeoJSON cannot serve as an alternative encoding for that dataset.
+* `GEOJSON-REQ-04`: In the GeoJSON encoding, `nilReason` information is not maintained per feature, but rather in the dataset metadata.
+Properties that have `nil` values can thus be ignored in the encoding.
+If, for any dataset, there is specific `nilReason` information per feature, then GeoJSON cannot serve as an alternative encoding for that dataset

+### Alternate Coordinate Reference System support

+While the required Coordinate Reference System for any data encoded in GeoJSON is CRS84, a client may request delivery of a data set using a different projected reference system, as per the mechanism described in Requirement 8 in the [WFS 3.0 draft specification](https://github.com/opengeospatial/WFS_FES).

+* `GEOJSON-REC-01`: An INSPIRE Download service delivering data encoded in GeoJSON shall be able to deliver projected geometries if a client requests these explicitly, at least for the spatial reference systems documented in section 6.3. of the data specifications that fall within the scope of this encodign specification.
+When delivering data that is not in [CRS 84](http://www.opengis.net/def/crs/OGC/1.3/CRS84), the GeoJSON data should include the `crs` member as defined in the deprecated (Draft 6 of the GeoJSON specification)[http://wiki.geojson.org/GeoJSON_draft_version_6].

 ## Conformance Classes

-This specification defines several conformance classes.
-The core GeoJSON class is optimized for usability in currently existing clients and describes how specifically to encode data sets for that prupose.

-### Core GeoJSON support

-#### Model Transformation
+This specification defines one conformance class per supported theme.

-Any conformance class in an encoding specification may optionally define a number of model transformation rules that should be applied before the encoding.
-These transformations are documented in the [Best Practices for Model Transformations](../model-transformations/BestPracticesForModelTransformations.md) paper serve the purpose of adapting the conceptual model (UML) to better match the logical model of the target platform.
+Any conformance class in an encoding specification may  define a number of model transformation rules that should be applied before the encoding.
+These transformations are documented in the [Model Transformation Rules](../model-transformations/TransformationRules.md) paper.
+They serve the purpose of adapting the conceptual model (UML) to better match the logical model of the target platform.
 In the context of this conformance class in the GeoJSON encoding, the described rules address the following issues:

 * Multiple Geometries
 * Nested Properties
 * References to other elements and code lists
 * Attributes such as `uom` and `nilReason`
 * Arrays/Lists
-* ...

-#### Specific encoding rules for this conformance class

-### Alternate Coordinate Reference System support

-While the required Coordinate Reference System for any data encoded in GeoJSON is CRS84, a client may request delivery of a data set using a different projected reference system, as per the mechanism described in Requirement 8 in the [WFS 3.0 draft specification](https://github.com/opengeospatial/WFS_FES).

-* `PROJ-REQ-01`: An INSPIRE Download service delivering data encoded in GeoJSON shall be able to deliver projected geometries if a client requests these explicitly, at least for the spatial reference systems documented in section 6.3. of the data specifications that fall within the scope of this encodign specification.

-### Array property support

-High-cardinality properties can quickly lead to data usability issues when the property is simply flattened, as it can generate potentially hundreds of thousands of fields.
-Several of the clients as well as other delivery formats have limits on the number of supported fields, and using such data would become very unwieldy.
-At the same time, some clients such as QGIS support arrays of simple elements.
-This conformance clas thus allows arrays of simple properties to be used.

-## Mapping from and to the Default INSPIRE encoding

-TODO: Decide whether this is addressed by the descriptions of the model transformation rules.
-TODO: Decide whether to provide an implementation-level mapping or a conceptual level mapping.

-Describe how this data in this encoding can be derived from data encoded in INSPIRE GML.
-Describe how data encoded in this alternate encoding can be transformed to INSPIRE GML.
+### Simple Addresses (ads)

+#### Model Transformation

+This section describes which rules with which parameters are applied to the Addresses conceptual model before applying the general rules of this encoding:

+1. Substitute all occurences of GeographicName with the Simple Geographic Name through Rule `MT005(separator: '_')`.
+2. Inline all addressComponents through Rule `MT003(separator: '_')`, using the respective typenames to create unique property names.
+3. Flatten the Locator/Designator structure through application of `MT004(separator: '_', keyProperty: 'type')` (Flatten aggregated or associated components using codelist values).
+4. Apply the General Flattening rule to simplify the remaining properties: `MT003(separator: '_')`

-## Annex I (Normative/Informative): Abstract / Executable Test Suite
+#### Abstract Test Suite

-Every alternative encoding needs to describe a method for validation of data sets using this encoding.

-Describe how to ensure validity of a data set encoded using these rules.
-This description can be abstract or executable.
-Examples:

-* XML Schema
-* JSON Schema
-* ETS

-## Annex II (Informative): Examples

-Provide examples, at least one for each conformance class.
+TODO

+#### Examples

+TODO

+### Simple Environmental Monitoring Facilities (ems)